Permits and Burning information

 The below dates may change due to seasonal fire conditions in which case details will be published in the local newspaper.
 Burning on public holidays during the restricted fire season is prohibited

-Please note that due to seasonal conditions Restricted Burning Times
+Please note that due to seasonal conditions Prohibited & Restricted Burning Times

 BURNING PERMITS ARE REQUIRED FROM